-To live happily, what can help it?
-Many have striven to sort it out, including ancient Greek philosophers like Epicurus, Plato, and Aristotle voiced opinions about it, and the recent field of psychology called Positive Psychology, initiated by Martin Seligman, shows its debt to these ancient thinkers and others.
-Buddha is someone I for one happen to be very fond of for such reasons, in that his keys to proper living include elimination of stress and suffering, retaining happiness, and going for it as nirvana joy.
-He came up with the Gentle Middle Way to systematise that combined approach in the life-long art of living.
+What promotes a happy life?
+Ancient Greek philosophers like Epicurus, Plato, and Aristotle voiced opinions about it, and the recent field of psychology called Positive Psychology, initiated by Martin Seligman, shows its debt to these ancient thinkers and others.
+Buddha's keys to proper living include elimination of stress and suffering, retaining happiness by attuning well to Nirvanaland.
+He came up with the Gentle Middle Way to systematise an all-round approach in the life-long art of living.

-To aim for a happy life should be fair enough, and to aim for a good life may be a bit different, depending on the circumstances. better and the meanings we put into words like "good", for example.
+To aim for a happy life and to aim for a good life may be a bit different, depending on the circumstances. better and the meanings we put into words like "good", for example.

-The Panchatantra fables were formed to help princes in dealing with difficult problems by knowledge of ways of the world.
-Animals in it are used to describe and typify common human problems to assist in realistic coping of quite lasting value, and they talk a lot [Pan 300 etc.].
+In India of old, the Panchatantra fables were formed to help princes in dealing with difficult problems by knowledge of ways of the world.
+Animals in it are used to describe and typify common human problems to assist in realistic coping of quite lasting value, and they talk a lot (Rajan 1995:300 ff).

-There is an old European story about a king who went hunting.
-He lost his way in the wood, and visited a humble place to spend the night there.
-His courtiers were concerned about his prestige, and adviced against sleeping there.
-But one of them said,
+A king who went hunting with a hunting-party They lost their way in the woods, and at nightfall came to a humble place.
+The king decided to spend the night there.
+His courtiers were concerned about his prestige, and adviced against sleeping there, until one of them said,

-"That is a fine perspective," the king agreed, and entered the place for a good night's sleep.
+"That is a fine way of looking at it," said the king and entered the place for a good night's sleep.

 Diogenes (?412-323 BC) observed a child drinking from his cupped hands.
 At once he drew his goblet from his satchel and threw it away, saying,

-"In the practice of moderation a child has become my master.
-(Alternative: But a child knows better than me.)"
+"In the practice of moderation a child knows better than me."

 Go for health